 Effect On Skin Texture.

-The little bumps on my forehead are now gone for good, my forehead looks as smooth as a cave-stone.
-I also paired mandelic acid with niacinamide to muscle up the effect and get an even more better result, and I can swear by this two.
+The little bumps on my forehead are now gone for good, my forehead looks as smooth as a sea-stone.
+I also paired mandelic acid with niacinamide to muscle up the effect and get an even more better result, and I can swear by these two.
 But individually, mandelic acid tightens large pores, mildly exfoliates and smoothens the skin.

 Effect On Skin Tone.